 don't leave everything until the airport

-Make sure you keep all your documents in one place with a passport holder so you're not scrambling around with sheets of paper at the check in desk.
-Or, to avoid any unexpected and extra costs, weigh your luggage before you head off with these luggage scales.
+Make sure you keep all your documents in one place with a handy folder so you're not scrambling around with sheets of paper at the check-in desk.
+And, to avoid any unexpected extra costs, weigh your luggage before you head off.

 get all the apps

-Apps and websites can make exploring a new country much more manageable, be it a travel tips site, language translator, money converter or a health app.
-Smartertravel's ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will make sure you don't forget must-haves like adaptors and toothbrushes.
+Apps and websites are great at helping you get much more out of your getaway, from travel tips sites to language translators, money converters and health apps.
+SmarterTravel's ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will help you make sure you don't forget must-haves like adaptors and toothbrushes.

 make sure to put these in your suitcase

 Throw these handy extras in your case to save space and keep your stress levels to a minimum:

 - An empty pillowcase will be perfect for stashing dirty laundry